 Prior to making application to the Campbell University Divinity School, prospective students are encouraged to visit the campus and get acquainted with the students, faculty, and academic programs.
 The Director of Admissions will share the school's approach to theological education and answer any questions.
 Application instructions and all of the required forms for admission are included in the application packet.
-You may call 1-800-760-9827, extension 1830, to schedule an appointment.
+You may call 1-800-760-9827, extension 1830, or email divinityadmissions@campbell.edu to schedule an appointment.

-You may also secure admissions information and request an application packet via e-mail on the Divinity School website (http://divinity.campbell.edu) or by calling the toll free number above.
-Applicants who wish to submit their application on-line may do so through the Divinity School's website at http://divinity.campbell.edu/Admissions/ApplyOnline.aspx.
+You may also secure admissions information and request an application packet via e-mail on the Divinity School website (divinity.campbell.edu) or by calling the toll free number above.
+Applicants who wish to submit their application on-line may do so through the Divinity School's website at https://divinity.campbell.edu/admissions/apply/.